-So while it may be a good thing that developers aren’t packing snacks and squeezing into pint-sized desks, its important that we address the problem this creates.
+So while it may be a good thing that developers aren’t packing snacks and squeezing into pint-sized desks, it is important that we address the problem this creates.
 Teachers struggle daily with technology.
 They tend to respond by using the technology poorly, or not at all.
-Districts often respond by switching to competing products, or purchasing “solutions” which further reduce options in favor of stability.
+Districts often respond by switching to competing products or purchasing “solutions” which further reduce options in favor of stability.

 This is why 1:1 (School Provides Device) and BYOD (Bring Your Own Device) have made inroads over the years for non-teaching aspects like security, network and device management, monitoring and auditing.
 But when it comes to classroom instruction, the weakest BYOD link is also the most vital: the moment of teaching and learning.